NBER WORKING PAPER SERIES

 Currency Area” in a famous paper published in 1961, who clarified the circumstances

-under which a region or country would benefit from joining a monetary union.1 On
+under which a region or country would benefit from joining a monetary union.

 the one hand, Mundell argued, there were advantages for a region that joined a